dorenatwork/churn-prediction-model/README.md

 ## 9. Production architecture

-See [`architecture/architecture.md`](architecture/architecture.md) for the full diagram and notes on monitoring, drift detection, retraining triggers, and model versioning via the MLflow Model Registry.
+See the diagram at the top of this README, and [`architecture/architecture.md`](architecture/architecture.md) for the diagram source (regenerate via `python -m src.architecture_diagram`) and notes on monitoring, drift detection, retraining triggers, and model versioning via the MLflow Model Registry.

 ## 10. Tests & reproducibility